 On February 27th Captain Cockerill's competing Vickers-Vimy plane crashed on take off at Tabora in Tanganyika (now Tanzania).
 The plane is wrecked beyond repair, although no-one was injured, apparently "some regretable language" was used!

 The Silver Queen II arrived at Abercorn, Northern Rhodesia on February 28th, and the next day on to Ndola.
-On the 2nd March 1920 they moved on to Broken Hill, and left later for Livingstone, where she arrived at 2.45 p.m.
+On the 2nd March 1920 they moved on to Broken Hill, and left later for Livingstone (on the Zambesi), where she arrived at 2.45 p.m.
+During this time Quinton Brand took the first aerial photographs of the Victoria Falls.
 The next stage of the journey Buluwayo (Southern Rhodesia) was delayed owing to heavy rains.

 By this stage, all the other challengers had abandoned the flight.
 The De Haviland machine piloted by Lieutenant Cotton, of Australia, smashed its tail and three wings; Major Bradeley's Handley-Page crashed near Atbara, while Major Welsh's Royal Force machine was forced to descend in a damaged state at Koroska.